Tuesday, December 29, 2015

 Friend, aviation engineer extraordinaire, and my former boss when we did contract maintenance for American Trans Air (ATA) at ONT, here is Brandon giving a big, fat turbofan some lovin'.

-He used to work with Continental, but now he is onto bigger
+He used to work with Continental, but now he is onto bigger and better gigs.

 In aviation, you will not meet a finer person.